Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ### Karazdan

 The society of the Karazdan is generally perceived as the "main" society of this race, as it represents the overwhelming majority.
 It is divided into clans with distinct and diverse orientations.
 These dwarves have a notable culture of beards and similar attributes.
 Their braids and beard or hair decorations are marks of good taste and often say a lot about them, especially if they are paragons.
 Dwarves have no deities; instead, they refer to paragons, illustrious dwarves who have left a significant mark on their society in the present OR in the past and continue to convey notions that inspire current generations.

+The Karazdan are the core ethnic group of dwarven society, representing the primary dwarven culture and lineage from which other clans draw their heritage.
+They live in rocky, hilly regions, practicing a robust lifestyle that emphasizes defense, mining, and physical endurance.
+The Karazdan who do not belong to specific clans are loyal to the High King, the central figure of dwarven sovereignty, whose authority unites the separate clan lords.
+Karazdan culture is rooted in loyalty, respect for tradition, and a strong emphasis on physical prowess, making them steadfast defenders of dwarven values.

+Skills: Craftsmanship, Melee, Defense, Endurance, Tactical, Athletics, Brawl, Mining.
+Strong attributes: ?.
+Weak attributes: ?.
+Traits: ?.
+Other: ?.

 The 6 Karazdan (biggest) Clans: